10 Points to consider to build high-performance dashboards in PowerBI

 There are of course many other features that make Power BI a visualization tool it is.
 Consider this as a checklist that you want to for sure look mark out when you want to build high-performance dashboards.

-This article has been co-authored by Nikhil Phadke and Saumitra Kulkarni.
+Nikhil Phadke and Saumitra Kulkarni are the co-authors of this article.
 You can get in touch with them here: Nikhil: https://www.linkedin.com/in/nikhil-phadke-256a39169/